(Alan) Tyne of Harrow / Valentine O'Hara

 Another nod from Peter in the direction of one of his inspirations, this was learned from the singing of Ewan MacColl.
 Following Ewan's death in 1989, Peter sometimes dedicated this to his memory; in the same spirit he would later perform one of Royston Wood's Young Tradition songs, including Brisk Young Widow and Derry Down Fair.

 Dave Webber sang Tyne of Harrow in 1998 on his and Anni Fentiman's CD Constant Lovers.
 They noted:

 Dave learned this track from Peter Bellamy though we also believe it was sung by Ewan MacColl.
 It comes from a collection called the “Goodnight Ballads”, so called because they are each written by someone who is about to die.
 In this case the writer is looking back over his life before he is hung for highway robbery.

 Kerr Fagan Harbron recorded Alan Tyne of Harrow for their 2008 Fellside album Station House.
-This video shows them live at Shrewsbury Folk Festival in August 2010 where Nancy said they learned it from the singing of John Faulkner:
+This video shows Nancy Kerr and James Fagan live at Bath Folk Festival on August 17, 2013:

 Jon Boden sang Tyne of Harrow as the July 1, 2010 entry of his project A Folk Song a Day.